 In order to purchase a bond of a specific Issue Date, your subscription must be accepted by or on behalf of Israel before such Issue Date (or before such other date as may be announced).
 If your subscription is accepted by or on behalf of Israel on or after an Issue Date (or such other date), your bond will be issued on a subsequent Issue Date.
 However, if you are reinvesting a matured State of Israel bond, in order for your new bond to be issued on the maturity date of your reinvested bond, your subscription must be accepted by or on behalf of Israel within five (5) calendar days after the maturity date of your reinvested bond (or, if such date falls on a non-Business Day, the first Business Day after such date).
-Unless sales of a certain bond are suspended, a subscription shall be deemed to have been accepted as of the date upon which the completed subscription forms and the purchase price are actually received in form acceptable to the Fiscal Agent or to Development Corporation for Israel on behalf of the Fiscal Agent.
+Unless sales of a certain bond are suspended, a subscription shall be deemed to have

-^{} Bonds with an Issue Date on or after May 1, 2018 will be designated the "Eleventh Series."
-Bonds with an Issue Date prior to May 1, 2018 will be designated the "Tenth Series."
-Bonds with a 15-year term are not available under the Tenth Series.
+^{} Savings Bonds and Sabra Savings Bonds with an Issue Date on or after May 1, 2018 will be designated the "Eighth Series," and Savings Bonds and Sabra Savings Bonds with an Issue Date prior to May 1, 2018 will be designated the "Seventh Series."
+Mazel Tov Savings Bonds, Shalom Savings Bonds and eMitzvah Savings Bonds with an Issue Date on or after June 1, 2018 will be designated the "Eighth Series," and Mazel Tov Savings Bonds, Shalom Savings Bonds and eMitzvah Savings Bonds with an Issue Date prior to June 1, 2018 will be designated the "Seventh Series."